The biggest political battle of the second half of the 2010s may well be privacy.

 Update, 6 May 2016: Up until this point Apple has given the impression that iPhone models equipped with a Secure Enclave – the iPhone 5s and later, in other words, but not the iPhone 5c at the centre of the San Bernardino case – are effectively uncrackable if protected by a passcode, and that even Apple’s own staff cannot bypass iOS’s anti-brute-force protections.
 But a new revelation puts that theory in doubt.

-LA Times, police hired a hacker earlier this year to break into a passcode-protected iPhone 5s – a device with a Secure Enclave – and the hacker was successful.
+According to the LA Times, police hired a hacker earlier this year to break into a passcode-protected iPhone 5s – a device with a Secure Enclave – and the hacker was successful.
 (The phone was owned by April Jace, the victim in a high-profile suspected murder case.)
 This occurred during the same period when Apple and the FBI were disputing whether Apple should be obliged to open up an iPhone 5c in a separate case.

 The LAPD’s actions are outlined in a search warrant written up by LAPD detective Connie Zych, who stated that the department found a “forensic cellphone expert” who could “override the locked iPhone function”.
 The force has thus far declined to provide any more detail than that – the identity of the expert, the method used, the information recovered – and as with the FBI case, conspiracy theorists will speculate about whether it actually happened.